Travel & Accommodation

 Enjoy one of the most breathtaking railway journeys in Europe, the Kyle Line.

-Enjoy the opportunity to try some traditional Scottish fare for dinner (haggis, anyone?).
+This evening, enjoy the opportunity to try some traditional Scottish fare.
 You’ll also listen to a chorus of bagpipes and drums during a Scottish-themed evening to mark the end of your journey.

 Leaving Inverness behind this morning, you’ll travel south by rail through the Cairngorms and via the towns of Aviemore and Kingussie, as well as the burgh of Pitlochry, before arriving back in Edinburgh.
-Transfer from the railway station to your hotel then enjoy an Insider Experience for dinner this evening.
+Transfer from the railway station to your hotel.

 Your journey ends with a transfer to the airport today.Daily :